Let the Bullets Fly: Plot

-Set in China during the warring 1920s, "Poxy" Zhang (张麻子; Jiang Wen) leads a group of bandits, each of whom is numbered rather than named, and ambushes a luxurious government tram engine and coach (curiously "pulled" by many horses) carrying Ma Bangde (马邦德; Ge You), who is on his way to Goose Town (鹅城 E-cheng) to assume the position of county governor.
+Set in southern China during the Beiyang Period, "Poxy" Zhang (张麻子; Jiang Wen) leads a group of bandits, each of whom is numbered rather than named, and ambushes a luxurious government tram engine and coach (curiously "pulled" by many horses) carrying Ma Bangde (马邦德; Ge You), who is on his way to Goose Town (鹅城 E-cheng) to assume the position of county governor.
 Ma's train is derailed, killing both his bodyguards and his adviser, Counsellor Tang (汤师爷 Tang-shiye; Feng Xiaogang).
 Ma has no money, having spent it all to bribe and buy his position.
 To avoid being killed by Zhang's bandits, he lies to them claiming that he is Counsellor Tang and that his wife (Carina Lau) was the dead governor's wife.
 He tells the bandits that, if they spare him and his wife, he will help Zhang to impersonate Ma and pilfer Goose Town's finances.

 At Goose Town, Zhang's appointment is opposed by local mobster boss Master Huang (黄老爷 Huang-laoye; Chow Yun Fat), who lives in a fortified citadel.
 Huang greets the governor's party by sending his best hat in a palanquin instead of himself.
 Ma tells Zhang that previous governors would split with Huang the majority of taxes levied from the town residents.
 However, Zhang is not interested in taking money from the poor.

-Champion Wu (武举人 Wu-juren; Jiang Wu), one of Huang's subordinates, severely injures a citizen, and as governor Zhang rules against Wu in the town court.
+Champion Wu (武举人 Wu-juren; Jiang Wu), one of Huang's subordinates, severely injures a citizen, and governor Zhang rules against Wu in the town court.
 In retaliation, Huang frames Zhang's godson, Six (老六 Lao-liu), for theft.
 Six kills himself in the process of proving his innocence.
 Zhang vows to destroy Huang, but Ma advises him to use cunning rather than brute force.
 Huang invites Zhang to a meal at his citadel, and there Huang pretends to have his subordinates killed as a sign of good faith.
 Not realizing the governor is actually the bandit chief, Huang raises a plan to hunt down and kill Zhang Mazi.
 Zhang pretends to agree to this plan, so long as Huang finances the expedition.